-Weight: 665 g
+Weight: 665 g (23.46 oz)

-Minimal focus distance: 30 cm
+Minimal focus distance: 30 cm ( 1′)

-Aperture blades: 9 rounded
+Aperture blades: 9 rounded blades

-Filter size: 67 mm
+Filter size: 67 mm plastic threads, non rotating

 Price: 899 dollar/ 800 Eur

-The lens is nicely assembled, and has solid build quality.
+The lens has a good look and feel, which helps the desire to own it.
 The autofocus is quick and nearly silent, similar to Canon’s Usm drive.
-The broad rubberised manual focus ring nicely can be operated.
-Despite f1.4 aperture the lens is relatively small in the hand (67mm filters).
+The broad rubberized manual focus ring nicely can be operated.
+Despite f/1.4 bright aperture the lens is relatively small in the hand (67mm filters).

-This is a very nice lens, very sharp at f1.4 wide open at the center of the frame, and not bad even in the corners.
+This is a very nice lens, very sharp at f/1.4 wide open at the center of the frame, and not bad even in the corners.
 On Aps-C sharp even in the corners wide open, and sharpens a little afterwards.
 Stopping down a bit improves the corners a little bit (little to be improved).
-Please note that at f1.4 the depth of field is quite shallow.
+Please note that at f/1.4 the depth of field is quite shallow.
 Below pictures has been made before sunset at the afternoon.
-The contrast is excellent as well right from f1.4.
+The contrast is excellent as well right from f/1.4.
 On Full frame strong vignetting is expected.
 Seems the Sigma 35 1.4 A has no problems with flare.

 Bokeh – highlights

-What is it good for ?
+What is this lens good for ?